2. Health Insurance Cover in France

-If you have relocated permanently to France and travel elsewhere within the EEA, then you will need to ensure you are covered for health during your stay.
+If you have relocated permanently to France and travel elsewhere within the EEA (or Switzerland) you will need to ensure you are covered for health during your stay outside of France.

 For this purpose you will need a European Health Insurance Card, either issued to you by the UK (for British nationals) or French authorities.